 Is cargo-handling by seafarers really a problem?

-There are great risks to safety at sea and to individual seafarers if untrained workers handle cargo – it’s a job for port workers not seafarers:
+Yes.
+There are great risks to safety at sea and to individual seafarers if untrained, ill-equipped workers handle cargo.

-- It means longer working hours and more fatigue
+- It means much longer working hours and much more fatigue.

 Why are seafarers asked to handle cargo?

-Cargo-handling by seafarers is part of the wider deregulation and liberalisation of the maritime industry being pushed by many employers and the governments that support them.
-Their aim is to compete by lowering cost.
-They want to squeeze more from seafarers and dockers through ‘flexible’ working practices, longer working hours and/or less pay.
-In the process they undermine the protective regulations that workers have fought long and hard for.
+Cargo-handling by seafarers is part of the wider deregulation of the maritime industry being pushed by shipowners and the governments that support them.
+Their aim is to compete by lowering costs.
+They want to squeeze more from seafarers and dockers through longer working hours and less pay.
+Shipowners are in the business of making money, not safety — and to make more money, they’re undoing protective regulations workers have fought long and hard for.

-Dockers take such action to stand up for their own rights.
-But they also do it to support others, especially seafarers.
-In fact, the solidarity shown by port workers refusing to load or unload a vessel has often been critical in the struggle to win better working terms and conditions for the seafarers onboard.
+Shipowners also want to weaken dockers’ trade unions by ordering you to do their work.
+Don’t do it.
+The solidarity shown by port workers has often been critical in the struggle to win better working terms and conditions for the seafarers aboard the vessel.
 Dockers are seafarers’ natural allies.

 Why is cargo-handling by seafarers bad for seafarers?

-Cargo-handling also adds to the stress and fatigue that seafarers already suffer through long working hours, tight sailing schedules and fast turnaround times.
-It means even less rest time in port, when you hope to make contact with family and friends back home.
-Fatigue has also been highlighted as a major factor behind accidents in port and at sea.
+Cargo-handling adds to the stress and fatigue that seafarers already suffer through long working hours, tight sailing schedules and fast turnaround times.
+It means less rest time in port and no shore leave when what you really need is to rest.
+Fatigue is a hazard for seafarers.
+It is a major cause of accidents in port and at sea.